Skip to main content

 Multi-Device Testing Strategy

-To test the same functionality across different devices:
+To test the same functionality across different devices, you have two options: Option 1: Separate Test Plans

 1. Create device presets for each target device (e.g., “iPhone 14”, “Galaxy Tab”, “Desktop Chrome”)